mhughan-twilio/openai-programmable-sip/README.md

 ## Usage

-1. Populate the `.env` file with your OpenAI and Twilio credentials, the url for your tunneling solution like Ngrok, and the number for the human agent:
+1. Duplicate the `example.env` file, rename it to `.env` and populate it with your OpenAI and Twilio credentials, the url for your tunneling solution like Ngrok, and the number for the human agent:
     ```
     OPENAI_API_KEY=sk-proj-
     OPENAI_WEBHOOK_SECRET=whsec